What is shingles?

 Shingles usually heals in about 2 to 3 weeks without any problem.
 However, there is a small percentage of patients (10% to 15%), predominantly over age 50, who experience pain that lasts beyond one month after the healing period.
 This is called postherpetic neuralgia.
 Detecting the infection early and beginning treatment can reduce the likelihood and severity of postherpetic neuralgia.

 The infection can be prevented with a vaccine.
 Dermatologists recommend the vaccine for those aged 50 and older.

-If you have shingles or suspect that you have the infection, schedule a consultation at Boise Dermatology & Medspa.
-Dr. Brooks will diagnose your condition and prescribe the right treatment.
-Call (208) 888-0660 or request a consultation on our website.
+If you have shingles or suspect that you have the infection, schedule an appointment at Boise Dermatology & Medspa.
+Dr. Brooks or her P.A.
+Sammy Verner will diagnose your condition and prescribe the right treatment.
+Call (208) 888-0660 or request an appointment on our website.
 Dr. Brooks is a board-certified dermatologist with over 17 years of experience.
 She will ensure that you get the proper care and will improve the overall health of your skin.
 Contact us today.